techscapades/attiny_85_ir_shield/README.md

 **Arduino IDE pre-requisites**
-1. This project uses this library: https://github.com/techscapades/Adafruit-Trinket-USB make sure you download it and place it into your 'libraries' folder in arduino
+1. This project uses this library: https://github.com/adafruit/Adafruit-Trinket-USB make sure you download it, extract it, and place it into your 'libraries' folder in arduino
 2. Make sure you have the Digispark boards installed, if not:
    (a) File > Prefences > Additional Boards Manager URLs (b) paste: http://digistump.com/package_digistump_index.json